Locksmith Answering Service

 Good intake protects the technician handoff

-Address, lock type, vehicle make, proof-of-authority needs, key status, door hardware, safe details, photos, access notes, and urgency help staff quote, dispatch, or route the job correctly.
+Address, lock type, vehicle make, proof-of-authority needs, key status, door hardware, safe details, photos, access notes, and urgency help staff quote, dispatch, or send the job to the right person.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.